 file:// link on an https-delivered webpage, nothing visibly happens.
-If you open the the Developer Tools console, you’ll see a note:
+If you open the Developer Tools console, you’ll see a note:

 In contrast, Edge18 (like Internet Explorer before it) allowed pages in your Intranet Zone to navigate to URLs that use the

 What’s the Risk?

 file:// can leak your user account information and a hash of your password to the remote site.
 What makes this extra horrific is that if you log into Windows using an MSA account, the bad guy gets both your global userinfo AND a hash he can try to crack.

 Beyond the data leakage risks related to remote file retrieval, other vulnerabilities related to opening local files also exist.
 Navigating to a local file might result in that file opening in a handler application in a dangerous or unexpected way.
-The Same Origin Policy for file URIs is poorly defined and inconsistent across browsers, which can result in security problems.
+The Same Origin Policy for file URLs is poorly defined and inconsistent across browsers, which can result in security problems.